zopnote/fireworks/readme.md

 The sdk is available for Windows, Linux and macOS.

 Just like other engines, Fireworks is free of charge as long you are non-commercial.
-If you revenue exceeds 5000$ you have to get a commercial license that forces you to pay 5% of you further revenue.
+Otherwise, you have to get a commercial license that forces you to pay 5% of your revenue once it exceeds 10 000$.
 # Fireworks source structure

 **Quick overview**